 To create a new label:

-- Go to the Microsoft 365 compliance center and open Information protection > Labels from the menu on the left (expand the menu by pressing Show all if you do not see the links).
+- Go to the Microsoft Purview compliance portal and open Information protection from the menu on the left.

 - Open the Labels tab and click Create a label.
 This will open the New sensitivity label wizard.